-Fit the shroud fittings so that the mouth of the fitting is inboard, reducing the possibility of trapping the spinnaker sheet.
+Attach the shrouds to the deck eyes so that the mouths of the fittings are inboard, reducing the possibility of trapping the spinnaker sheet.

-When the leeward shroud goes slack, the shroud fitting can rotate sufficient to jam under the deck eye and cause damage when shroud tension subsequently increases.
-To prevent this, tape around the deck eyes and the shroud fittings so that they are held upright when slack.
-Also tape around the ferrule above the shroud fittings to prevent spinnaker damage.
+When the leeward shroud goes slack, the shroud fitting can rotate sufficient to jam under the deck eye and cause damage when shroud tension subsequently increases; to prevent this, tape around the deck eyes and the shroud fittings so that they are held upright when slack; also tape around the ferrule above the shroud fittings to prevent spinnaker damage.

-Tape around the tiller extension coupling to prevent inadvertent release.
+Tiller extensions are easily bent & replacement with a carbon fibre extension is popular; tape around the tiller extension coupling to prevent its inadvertent release.

 Check that the knot in the tack line (line that emerges from the front of the pole) is positioned so that the pole can just fully extend.
 Tie the spinnaker tack to this line just outboard of the knot, so that the tack is within a couple of inches of the end of the pole when the spinnaker is set.
 Tying it further away limits how low the boat can be sailed with the spinnaker filled.
 To minimise the weight supported by the spinnaker, particularly beneficial in light airs, the middle of the sheet line should be looped through the clew cringle of the spinnaker and the ends tied together in the cockpit.
 For additional security, wrap some tape around the knot.
 The spinnaker sheets can be routed in front of or behind the mainsheet block.
 In front of the block helps reduce tangles, behind the block avoids interference with the mainsheet when the spinnaker is set and maximises the sheet length available in the cockpit.